Why Alibaba Shares Are Falling - Benzinga

-Shares of Chinese companies, including Alibaba Group Holding Ltd - ADR BABA, are trading lower as investors assess the economic impact of a surge in COVID cases in China.
+Shares of Chinese companies, including Alibaba Group Holding Ltd - ADR BABA, are trading lower, possibly on continued weakness amid COVID-19 concerns in China, which have led to lockdown measures and caused economic uncertainty.

-According to an SCMP report, Hong Kong will start easing social-distancing rules that have been in place for months from April 21, including an extension of dine-in hours for restaurants.
-It added that people would be permitted to take off their masks when visiting parks and exercising outdoors.
+The COVID-19 lockdown in Shanghai and other parts of China has weighed on the broader Chinese economy and Chinese stocks in April.
+The IMF also recently downgraded China’s growth forecast to 4.4% from 4.8%, citing pain from its coronavirus restrictions.

 Alibaba is the world's largest online and mobile commerce company as measured by gross merchandise volume.